London Towers: The Wembley Days

 In 1994 the Towers made the short move across North London to the prestigious Wembley Arena complex, splitting home games between the Arena itself and the adjacent Exhibition halls.
 It was here that they enjoyed their best seasons, winning multiple titles including the Budweiser League Championship, League Playoffs and 7-up trophy.

 The 1996-97 season also saw the Towers make their European debut appearance, competing in the newly named EuroCup.
 After qualifying from the group stage with a 4–6 record, they exited the competition in the first knockout round losing to Avtodor Saratov of Russia by five points over two legs.
 The following season also saw them take part in the Eurocup, however this time they finished bottom of their group with a 1–9 record.

 Heading South

 With their Wembley venue proving expensive and presenting problems for European competitions, in the summer of 1998 Towers "merged" with fellow BBL team Crystal Palace.
 The 1998–1999 season saw games split between Wembley and Crystal Palace National Sports Centre, with the team moving full time to Crystal Palace for the following season.

 Towers continued to be one of the British Basketball League's top teams, winning Southern Conference titles and the Uniball Trophy.
 They also regularly competed in European competitions such as the Saporta Cup, NEBL (Northern European Basketball League), and even the prestigious Euroleague for two seasons, coached by NBA Championship winning coach Nick Nurse in one of these years.

+The team declined entering the ULEB Cup in the 2002–2003 season.